wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "I learned that focus is key, not just in running a company, but in your personal life as well"
+💬 Quote of the Day: "Everyday new difficulties arise, new compromises has to be made, new chaos to be dealt with.

+No story in this world could end happily!
+If it ended happily it would be your death.
+So enjoy everyday as if its your last day!"
 <!-- end quote -->